 The Kathy Hilton you know and love stirred up some major drama on The Real Housewives of Beverly Hills during season 12.
 The fabulous matriarch officially joined the girl gang as a cast member after appearing on the show as a “friend” of the group.
 (Although, I’m not so sure how “friendly” everyone is feeling, RN).
 In fact, I’m gonna need some time to process everything that went down during the final part of the season 12 reunion last night.

 In the meantime, RHOBH fans are curious to know more about Kathy’s life of luxury and what contributes to the hefty net worth that supports this Hilton’s lavish habits.

-If you're a regular viewer of the show, you know that Kathy is, well, really rich.
-Even the other housewives call her out for her wealth sometimes—and, as it turns out, her net worth is nothing to sneeze at (but more on that later).
+If you're a regular viewer of the show, you know that Kathy, 63, and her super-famous family, is, well, really rich.
+The other housewives even call her out for her wealth sometimes—and, as it turns out, her net worth is nothing to sneeze at (but more on that later).